-The fiduciary fund statements can be found beginning on page 22 of this report.
+The fiduciary fund statements can be found beginning on page 23 of this report.

 Notes to the basic financial statements.
 The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
-The notes to the financial statements can be found beginning on page 24 of this report.
+The notes to the financial statements can be found beginning on page 25 of this report.

 Other information.
-In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information concerning budgetary comparison statements for the general fund, the economic development corporation special revenue fund, and the street maintenance special revenue fund, pension benefits and the schedule for governments using the modified approach for infrastructure.
+In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information concerning budgetary comparison statements for the general fund and the street maintenance special revenue fund, pension benefits, and the schedule for governments using the modified approach for infrastructure.
 The required supplementary information can be found beginning on page 52 of this report.